Wintellect/MSLearn/Introduction to Git/includes/7-branch-and-merge.md

 	git push
 	```

-Performing a fast-forward merge because "master" has no changes wasn't strictly necessary in this case because Git would have done it anyway.
-Still, it's a good habit to get into.
+Performing a fast-forward merge because "master" had no changes wasn't strictly necessary in this case because Git would have done it anyway.
+Still, it's a good habit to get into because an `--ff-only` merge fails if "master" has changed, making you acutely that changes have occurred.

 ## Create a branch for Bob